respoke/docs/src/tutorials/calling-to-and-from-a-phone.md

 });
 ```

 To use caller id, use the phone number associated with your app and endpoint id.
-By default, Respoke will use the phone number associated with your account if no callerId is set:
+By default, Respoke will use the callerId associated with your role if only one is present:

 ```javascript
 client.startPhoneCall({